codetobreak/Butler-Robot-FrenchCafe/README.md

 3. **Timeout Handling:** Return to the home position if no confirmation is received within the specified time limit.
 4. **Cancellation Handling:** Ensure the robot safely returns to the kitchen and then home if a task is canceled.
 5. **Multi-Order Management:** Deliver orders to multiple tables in a single trip for efficient operation.
-6. **Conditional Delivery:** Skip delivery to certain tables based on confirmation or cancellation conditions.
+6. **Conditional Delivery :** Skip delivery to certain tables based on confirmation or cancellation conditions.

 ## Testing and Validation